umami-software/umami/README.md

 # umami

-Umami is a simple, fast, website analytics alternative to Google Analytics.
+Umami is a simple, fast, privacy-focused alternative to Google Analytics.

 ## Getting started